stefandevai/ibidem/README.md

 1. Make sure that you have [SBCL](http://www.sbcl.org/), [quicklisp](https://www.quicklisp.org/beta/) and [asdf](https://common-lisp.net/project/asdf/) installed.

-2. Run `git clone https://github.com/stefandevai/latex-builder && cd latex-builder` on a terminal.
+2. Run `git clone https://github.com/stefandevai/ibidem && cd ibidem` on a terminal.

 3. Run `make && cd bin/` to build the program.

-4. Run `./latex-builder input-path -o output-path`, where `input-path` is the markdown file and `output-path` is the path and name of the output `.tex` file.
+4. Run `./ibidem input-path -o output-path`, where `input-path` is the markdown file and `output-path` is the path and name of the output `.tex` file.

 ### Second option: *run from the REPL*

 1. Make sure that you have [SBCL](http://www.sbcl.org/), [quicklisp](https://www.quicklisp.org/beta/) and [asdf](https://common-lisp.net/project/asdf/) installed.

-2. Run `git clone https://github.com/stefandevai/latex-builder && cd latex-builder` on a terminal.
+2. Run `git clone https://github.com/stefandevai/ibidem && cd ibidem` on a terminal.

-3. Run the SBCL's REPL and enter `(load "latex-builder.asd")`.
+3. Run the SBCL's REPL and enter `(load "ibidem.asd")`.

-4. Run `(latex-builder:create input-path output-path)` where `input-path` is the markdown file and `output-path` is the path and name of the output `.tex` file.
+4. Run `(ibidem:create input-path output-path)` where `input-path` is the markdown file and `output-path` is the path and name of the output `.tex` file.

 ## Superset of Markdown's syntax